Most bloggers and content marketers will come across the topic of backlinks. Let’s jump into what there are and how they can increase your revenue.

 All Backlinks Aren’t Created Equal

 So backlinks can bring more traffic,more notoriety, and more revenue.
 That does not mean businesses should start getting backlinks wherever and whenever possible.
-All backlinks are not created equal.
+Also, all backlinks are not created equal.
 Poor backlinks can have the opposite effect, making Google not acknowledge your site at all.
 For a backlink to make sense, there are three major factors involved:

 1. The linking website must have a high authority: Let’s say you write a book, and your best friend goes online and publishes content about your new work.
 While you’re happy that they helped, they may not have a high authority on the book topic or books for that matter.